City of Meridian Arrest Report November 3, 2020

 Shootings

-Meridian Police responded to 19 shots fired calls and when Officers arrived on scene, only 3 showed any evidence found to support the calls.
+Meridian Police responded to 4 shots fired calls and when Officers arrived on scene, only 1 showed any evidence found to support the calls

-At 8:53 PM on October 31, 2020, Meridian Police responded to a shooting in the 3700 block of Vally Street.
-One individual was struck by gunfire, the case is currently under investigation.

-At 10:52 PM on October 31, 2020, Meridian Police responded to a shooting in the 1600 block of 19th Street.
-One individual was struck by gunfire, the case is currently under investigation.

 Copyright 2020 WTOK.
 All rights reserved.